bianchi-ed/discord.js-bot-model/README.md

 # Discord.js Bot Model (README.MD in construction)

-This is a discord Bot template being developed using Node.js v18.16.0 and Discord.js v14.
+This is a discord bot template being developed using Node.js v18.16.0 and Discord.js v14.
 It was created based on the [Discord.js guide](https://discord.js.org/).

 The first goal of this project is to study and gain hands-on experience in node.js development and web development in general.